jblevins32/Reinforcement-Learning-Playground/RL_REQS.md

 ### Responsibilities

--Design, implement, test, and deploy contact rich manipulation behaviors for humanoid robots -Develop manipulation strategies and behaviors robust to environmental uncertainty and imperfect state estimation -Contribute to the software architecture and design of the autonomy stack -Collaborate with members of the autonomy teams to solve complex cross functional problems -Engineer high quality software that is well tested, reliable and maintainable
+- Design, implement, test, and deploy contact rich manipulation behaviors for humanoid robots
+- Develop manipulation strategies and behaviors robust to environmental uncertainty and imperfect state estimation
+- Contribute to the software architecture and design of the autonomy stack
+- Collaborate with members of the autonomy teams to solve complex cross functional problems
+- Engineer high quality software that is well tested, reliable and maintainable

 ### Requirements
--Experience with reinforcement learning, diffusion models, and learning from demonstration -Experience leveraging machine learning to improve grasp behaviors and object manipulation -Industry experience developing and deploying manipulation algorithms on high-DOF robots in real world applications -Experience with perception and scene understanding especially as it pertains to manipulation behaviors -Experience using simulation tools such as Isaac Sim / Mojoco / Drake/ gazebo or similar -MS or Ph.D. in robotics, computer science, or related field or have equivalent industry experience -Strong robotics fundamentals, including kinematics, dynamics, sensing, control, and motion behaviors -Strong software experience in modern C++ and Python -Deep learning frameworks such as PyTorch, TensorFlow, and/or JAX
+- Experience with reinforcement learning, diffusion models, and learning from demonstration
+- Experience leveraging machine learning to improve grasp behaviors and object manipulation
+- Industry experience developing and deploying manipulation algorithms on high-DOF robots in real world applications
+- Experience with perception and scene understanding especially as it pertains to manipulation behaviors
+- Experience using simulation tools such as Isaac Sim / Mojoco / Drake/ gazebo or similar
+- MS or Ph.D. in robotics, computer science, or related field or have equivalent industry experience
+- Strong robotics fundamentals, including kinematics, dynamics, sensing, control, and motion behaviors
+- Strong software experience in modern C++ and Python
+- Deep learning frameworks such as PyTorch, TensorFlow, and/or JAX

 ### Bonus Qualifications
--Experience working with humanoid (or similar) robots -Experience working with multi modal exteroceptive sensors (e.g. force, haptic, tactile, vision) -Experience in orchestrating a scalable automated testing pipeline for simulation -Experience in classical robotics motion planning and trajectory optimization algorithms -Publications in your field (RSS, ICRA, IROS preferred)
+- Experience working with humanoid (or similar) robots
+- Experience working with multi modal exteroceptive sensors (e.g. force, haptic, tactile, vision)
+- Experience in orchestrating a scalable automated testing pipeline for simulation
+- Experience in classical robotics motion planning and trajectory optimization algorithms
+- Publications in your field (RSS, ICRA, IROS preferred)

+## ML Research Scientist Apple

+### Minimum Qualifications
+- Ph.D. in computer science, engineering, or relevant degree.
+- Experience with generative models, e.g. LLMs, VLMs, VLAs, diffusion models, etc.

+### Preferred Qualifications
+- Experience with learning-based robot control policies
+- Experience with robot manipulation
+- Consistent track record of researching, inventing and/or shipping advanced machine learning models
+- Outstanding communication and interpersonal skills with ability to work with cross-functional teams.